Rancho Quemado, Costa Rica.

 Our History

-Among the challenges they had to start, are the language and strive to make visitors feel comfortable "like at home" while they do the class since they had never received foreigners in their homes before.
-And the achievement has been to complement the income of their families, has been very important to empower themselves as women.
+Among the initial challenges they had, are the language and strive to make visitors feel at home while they run the class since they had never received foreigners in their homes before.
+The goal has been to complement the income of their families, and has been very important to empower themselves as women.